Abdillahi-A/Convolutional-Neural-Network-Image-Classifier/README.md

 The Keras image_data_generator function was used to load and prepare the data to get it into a shape/ format the neural network would accept.

 Keras was also used to build, compile and train the model.

 The full code for this can be found in the CNN Classifier jupyter notebook file.

 ### Results

-The CNN managed to achieve a final test accuracy of 91%.
+The final CNN model managed to achieve a final test accuracy of 91%.